Learning Data-adaptive Nonparametric Kernels: Introduction

-The main contributions of this paper lie in the following three folds: i) We propose a data-adaptive nonparametric kernel learning framework termed ``DANK" to enhance the model flexibility and data adaptivity, which is then seamlessly embedded to SVM and SVR for classification and regression tasks; ii) The DANK model and the induced classification/regression model can be formulated as a max-min optimization problem in a unified framework.
-The related objective function is proven to be gradient-Lipschitz continuous, and thus can be directly solved by a projected gradient method with Nesterov's acceleration; iii) By decomposing the entire optimization problem into several smaller easy-to-solve subproblems, we propose an accelerated strategy to handle the scalability issue that appears in our nonparametric kernel learning framework.
-The effectiveness of our decomposition-based scalable approach is demonstrated by both theoretical and empirical studies.
-The experimental results on several classification and regression benchmark datasets demonstrate the \fh{effectiveness} of the proposed DANK framework over other representative kernel learning based methods.
+The main contributions of this paper lie in the following three folds: \begin{itemize} \item In model formulation, we propose a data-adaptive nonparametric kernel learning framework termed ``DANK" to enhance the model flexibility and data adaptivity, which is then seamlessly embedded to margin based kernel methods (SVM and SVR) for classification and regression tasks.
+Specifically, the introduced constraints are demonstrated to be effective on a controllable trade-off between the model flexibility and complexity; \item In algorithm optimization, the DANK model and the induced classification/regression model can be formulated as a max-min optimization problem in a unified framework.
+The related objective function is proven to be gradient-Lipschitz continuous, and thus can be directly solved by a projected gradient method with Nesterov's acceleration; \item In scalability issue, we propose a decomposition based approach to our model by omitting the non-separable low-rank constraint in large sample case.
+The effectiveness of our decomposition-based scalable approach is demonstrated by both theoretical and empirical studies. \end{itemize} Besides, the experimental results on several classification and regression benchmark data sets demonstrate the effectiveness of the proposed DANK framework over other representative kernel learning based methods.

-This paper is an extension of our previous conference work \citep{Liu2018AAAIme}.
-The improvements of this paper are mainly in the following four aspects.
-First, in model formulation, we impose an additional low rank constraint and a bounded regularizer on $\bm F$, which makes the original model \fh{feasible to} out-of-sample extensions.
+This paper shares the basic ideas with our previous conference work \citep{Liu2018AAAIme} but is totally different in model formulation, algorithm optimization, and scaling in large sample cases.
+First, in model formulation, we impose an additional low-rank constraint and a bounded constraint on $\bm F$, which effectively control the model flexibility with theoretical demonstration.
 Apart from SVM to which our DANK model is embedded for classification, the proposed DANK model is also extended to SVR for regression tasks.
 Second, we develop a Nesterov's smooth method to solve the designed optimization problem, which requires the discussion on its gradient-Lipschitz continuous property.
-Third, in large-scale situations, we conduct a decomposition-based scalable approach on DANK with theoretical guarantees and experimental validation.
+Third, we conduct a decomposition-based scalable approach on DANK with theoretical guarantees and experimental validation for large scale situations.
 Lastly, we provide more experimental results on popular benchmarks.